Be honest: is email helping or harming your business?

 • Subscribing to an app designed to streamline email management

-If email is a must for your business, an autoresponder can help you set some boundaries – and expectations – by letting people know how often you check your messages, alternate ways to reach you, and a timeframe for when to expect a response.
+If email is a must for your business, an autoresponder can help you set some boundaries and expectations.
+You can do so by letting people know how often you check your messages, alternate ways to reach you, and a timeframe to expect a response.

 Create a filter and File System for your Email